353 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 351 Beacon to the east and 355 Beacon to the west.

 Martha Hawes married in April of 1880 to Frank Moseley, an auctioneer and commission merchant, and they moved to Dorchester.

-Edward Tyler married in June of 1881 to Jennie Louise Cory.
+Edward Tyler married in January of 1881 to Jennie Louise Cory of 8 Arlington.
 After their marriage, they moved to 369 Marlborough.

 During the 1882-1883 winter season, Martha Tyler and her family were living elsewhere and 353 Beacon was the home of Nehemiah Webster Rice and his wife, Josephine (Emery) Rice.
 They previously had lived at 59 Chester Square.
 Nehemiah Rice was a dealer in leather, hides, and wool.
 By the1883-1884 season, they had moved to 341 Commonwealth.

 By the 1883-1884 winter season, Martha Tyler had resumed living at 353 Beacon.
 William Tyler and Adeline Hawes continued to live with her, as did her grandson, Charles Hawes, a stockbroker.
-Cyrus Hawes moved at about this time to 136 Newbury to live with his brother-in-law and sister, Frank and Martha Moseley, who had moved there from Dorchester.
-Cyrus Hawes was a partner in Hawes & Kirtland, upholsteres and drapers.
+Cyrus Hawes moved at about this time to Dorchester to live with his brother-in-law and sister, Frank and Martha Moseley.
+They all moved to 136 Newbury by the 1884-1885 winter season.
+Cyrus Hawes was employed with the Boston Sugar Refining Company until about 1885, when he and Charles Kirtland formed Hawes & Kirtland, upholsterers and drapers.

-William Tyler moved to the Parker House Hotel in the late 1880s.
+In about 1885, William Tyler moved to the Parker House Hotel.

 Adeline Hawes died in March of 1891 and at about the same time her son, Charles, moved away.

-Also in 1891, Edward Royall Tyler moved to 353 Beacon with his young daughter, Edith Madeleine Tyler.
-They previously had lived at 316 Beacon, where his wife, Jennie, had died in April of 1890.
+By the 1892-1893 winter season, Edward Royall Tyler moved back to 353 Beacon with his young daughter, Edith Madeleine Tyler (who later took the middle name Royall).
+They previously had lived at 316 Beacon.
+His wife, Jennie (Cory) Tyler, had died in May of 1892.

 Martha Tyler died in November of 1902.
-Edward Tyler again moved back to 316 Beacon for the 1902-1903 winter season (during which his daughter, Edith, married Herbert Thorn King of New York City), but then once again returned to 353 Beacon by the 1903-1904 season.
+Edward Tyler and his daughter again moved back to 316 Beacon for the 1902-1903 winter season (during which Edith married Herbert Thorn King of New York City).
+Edward Tyler returned to 353 Beacon by the 1903-1904 season.

 The trust established for Martha Tyler’s benefit had continued to own 353 Beacon, and on September 17, 1903, it was acquired from Frank Moseley, the current trustee, by Martha Tyler’s granddaughter, Mary Dwight (Foote) Wendell, the wife of Ten Eyck Wendell.
-The Wendells lived in Casanovia, New York, and 353 Beacon became the home of her mother, Mary Otis Alger (Tyler) Foote, the widow of Edward Foote.
-Edward Foote had been a broker and railroad contractor in New York City.
+The Wendells lived in New York City and later also in Washington DC, and maintained a summer home, Lakelawn, in Cazenovia, New York.
+353 Beacon became the home of her mother, Mary Otis Alger (Tyler) Foote, the widow of Edward Foote, who had died in July of 1885.

 Edward Tyler continued to live at 353 Beacon with his sister until the fall of 1905, when he moved to Nice, France.